amadav/Hadoop-mini/corpusCalculator/README.md

 --->>> The program has been hardcoded to read the distributed cache files' local path for the corpus file from the location '/opt/corpus.txt'.
 The file should be named as ‘corpus.txt and in the normal file format with all permissions given.

 Please find the EMR report for the codebase test on cluster environment.

+More info about the project at -- https://eee.uci.edu/15s/18415/HW2.pdf